1 construction worker killed, 1 injured in Queens wall collapse

-JAMAICA, Queens (WABC) -- One construction worker lost his life and another was injured when a wall collapsed in Queens on Thursday.
+JAMAICA, Queens (WABC) -- One worker was killed and another injured when a wall collapsed at a construction site in Queens Thursday.

 The injured worker was taken to the hospital in stable condition.